MD/MPH for Emory Medical School Students

 The MD/MPH program is designed to be completed within five years, four of which are spent primarily in the School of Medicine.
 It is recommended, but not required, that the year spent at Rollins follow the clinical rotation block year of medical school in the third year in the medical school curriculum.
 The program is not available to those who have already received their MD degree.

-Candidates for the MD/MPH program must apply to the School of Medicine and in addition submit a one page essay describing their interest in public health.
+Candidates for the MD/MPH program must apply to the School of Medicine and submit a supplemental application with a one page essay describing their interest in public health.
 The minimum requirements for admission to the MD/MPH dual degree program are identical to those for the School of Medicine.
 A copy of the School of Medicine application and the essay will be forwarded to Rollins.
 Students applying to the MD/MPH dual degree program will have the opportunity at the time of their medical school interview to visit Rollins and meet with faculty.

 Applicants will be notified of acceptance into the dual degree program after they are accepted by the School of Medicine.
-Those who are not accepted into the dual degree program may complete a separate application for the MPH program.
-Extensive financial assistance opportunities for the MPH year are available to MD/MPH students through both schools (Medicine and Public Health).
+Financial assistance opportunities for the MPH year may be available to MD/MPH students through both schools (Medicine and Public Health).

-Physicians with training in public health may work in a wide range of positions in public, private, or academic settings.
+Physicians with training in public health may work in a wide range of public, private, or academic settings.
 The MPH degree offers the physician a significant advantage when seeking jobs which involve planning and managing health systems, performing clinical research, determining the causes of disease, or planning and implementing disease control strategies.
 Physicians with the MPH degree work in health departments, federal agencies, managed care and other health provider organizations, schools of public health and medicine, in the private practice arena, and in many other federal and international agencies.
-See the summary of positions occupied by some of the early graduates of this program and their comments about how their MPH degree helped in their current positions.

 MD/MPH Students from Previous Years

-Along with faculty members Dr. John McGowan and Dr. Mike Goodman.
+Along with faculty members Dr. Michael Goodman and emeritus Dr. John McGowan.